bart-kroon/TM1/CONTRIBUTING.md

 - Although most current modules (=.cpp/.hpp/.h tuple) are at RBSP level, containing all syntax structures carried within, it is allowed to have a new module for a new syntax structure however small or big.
 - The public interface has to match exactly with the syntax structure.
 - The implementation of the getters and setters shall check all semantics that can be checked in that context.
-- The parser/formatter (decodeFrom/encodeTo) shall check all semantics that that can be checked in that context.
+- The parser/formatter (decodeFrom/encodeTo) shall check all semantics that can be checked in that context.